96lives/sys-prog-lecture/9-Virtual-Memory.md

 * *Address Translation*: The task of converting the PA to VA.

-* *Memory Management Unit(MMU)*: The CPU chip that does address translation.
+* *Memory Management Unit (MMU)*: The CPU chip that does address translation.

 ## 9.2 Address Space

-The distinction of *virtual address space* and *physical address space* is needed.
+The distinction of *virtual address space (VA)* and *physical address space* is needed for the distinction of bytes and addresses.

 ## 9.3 VM as a Tool for Caching

+The contents of the disk are cached in main memory.
+The data on disk is partitioned with blocks and is the unit of transferring data.
+VM is also divided into fixed-sized block called *virtual pages* and likewise, the physical memory is partitioned into *physical pages (physical frames)*.

+* Virtual page may be either
+  * Unallocated: do not have any data associated with them
+  * Cached: allocated pages that are cached in physical memory
+  * Uncached: allocated pages that are not cached in physical memory.

+### 9.3.1 DRAM Cache Organization

+Since the disk is 10000 slower than the DRAM,

+* Always use write-back instead of write-through

+* DRAM caches are fully associative (any virtual page can be placed in any physical page)

+### 9.3.2 Page Tables

+* ***Page Table***: maps vitual pages to physical pages.
+* Page table is an array of ***Page Table Entries (PTE)***
+* PTE has *valid bit* which indicates if the address is cached in the physical memory (DRAM).
+*

+### 9.3.3 Page Hits

+### 9.3.4 Page Faults

+### 9.3.5 Allocating Pages

+### 9.3.6 Locality to the Rescue Again

 ## 9.4 VM as a Tool for Memory Management